joshuaobi1/ENGO551_Lab1/README.md

 # ENGO551_Lab1

 Overview
-This project involved creating a Flask web application allows users to register, log in, search for books, and leave reviews for individual books.
+This project involved creating a that Flask web application allows users to register, log in, search for books, and leave reviews for individual books.
 It also includes functionality to prevent a user from submitting multiple reviews for the same book, enhancing the integrity of the review data.

 Project Structure

 application.py: The main Flask application file containing route definitions for the website.
 This includes routes for user registration, login, book search, and review submission.

 requirements.txt: Lists all Python packages that need to be installed to run the application.